Bring Iowa’s African American history to life with a wide variety of programs for preschool, elementary and middle school-age children.

 - Rainbow of Faces — Discuss multiculturalism and diversity through food.
 Our story compares children’s skin colors to caramel, peaches and espresso to prepare us for making a self-portrait of our own.

 - Spring Planting with Carver — George Washington Carver loved plants!
-Learn how plants and insects are related and plant seeds to grow at home.
-You might even meet some of Carver’s insect friends!
+Learn about Carver and plant seeds to grow at home!

-- Superheroes of Science —Learn about four African American scientists who made life better for everyone, and then create a hero’s cape that shows your superpower.
+- Superheroes of Science —Learn about three African American scientists who made life better for everyone, and then create a hero’s collage that shows what makes a superhero.

 Student Workshops (Grades 3–8)